How to Prepare for the Dental Admissions Test (DAT)

 Note that if you are having to resort to material such as Cliffs AP Biology or Examcracker’s MCAT because you feel very weak in a subject area, consider adding time to your study schedule.

-Step 5: Prepare for the Perceptual Ability Test
+Step 5: Prepare for the Perceptual Ability Test (PAT)

 The Perceptual Ability Test (PAT) is unique to the DAT and requires specific preparation.
 Practice visualizing and manipulating shapes, and use online tools like angle ranking, hole punching, and cube counting exercises to improve your spatial reasoning skills.
 The PAT is an area where practice can dramatically increase your score and you can begin practicing for the PAT well before you start studying for the DAT – there are even software solutions dedicated to the PAT (like the PAT Booster or Crack the PAT).

-Step 6: Hone Your Reading Comprehension Skills
+Step 6: Hone Your Reading Comprehension Skills for the DAT

 For the Reading Comprehension section, it’s all about time management, and most of this section is going to depend on your natural ability.
 If you are not scoring well on this section, you can improve your score with regular practice, but it takes time.
 To boost your score, consider adopting one of the popular methods such as “Search & Destroy” or the “Vanilla Method”.2

-Step 7: Take Full-Length Practice Tests Frequently
+Step 7: Take Full-Length Practice DAT Tests Frequently

 Simulate the test-day experience by taking full-length practice tests under timed conditions as often as you can.
 This will help you build stamina and get accustomed to the test format.
 Most importantly, make sure you analyze your results and identify areas that need improvement because that is where you should spend your time studying.

-Step 8: Join Study Groups
+Step 8: Join Study DAT Groups

 Studying with peers can provide motivation and different perspectives on challenging topics.
 Join or form study groups with fellow pre-dental students to discuss difficult concepts, share resources, and support each other.
 You can even use Embrasure Space to create a free group with your study partners.